calipho-sib/nextprot-docs/news/2017/09/08/New release focusing on expression.md

 This release incorporates expression information and mutagenesis data from neXtProt, as well as updates of UniProtKB, Human Protein Atlas, Ensembl, IntAct, and GOA.

-##RNASeq data integrated in neXtProt
+##RNA-seq data integrated in neXtProt

 To date, expression information at the level of the transcript in neXtProt came from microarray and expressed sequence tag (EST) data from Bgee.
-RNASeq data from Human Protein Atlas has been incorporated in this release.
-RNASeq data is highly accurate for quantifying expression levels with high reproducibility.
+RNA-seq data from Human Protein Atlas has been incorporated in this release.
+RNA-seq data is highly accurate for quantifying expression levels with high reproducibility.
 Furthermore, a large dynamic range of transcript expression levels can be detected with a very low background signal.
-While RNASeq is quantitative, it is shown in the same semi-quantitative manner as the other data in the Expression view to make for easier comparison.
+While RNA-seq is quantitative, it is shown in the same semi-quantitative manner as the other data in the Expression view to make for easier comparison.

 ##Revamped Expression view for entries

 The Expression view provides information the expression of the entry in normal tissues.
 The following changes have been implemented to improve usability:

-1. The new Table format shows the expression level for every tissue assayed.
+1. The new Tabular view shows the expression level for every tissue assayed.
-2. The Ontology format showing the expression data while allowing the tissue hierarchy to be explored has been improved.
+2. The Ontological view showing the expression data while allowing the tissue hierarchy to be explored has been improved.
 In this view, expression in a tissue is also shown in the parent term(s) so as to give a global picture of where the entry is expressed.
-3. The new Export allows all the experimental expression data for the entry to be downloaded in tab-delimited format.
+3. A new export functionality allows all the experimental expression data for the entry to be downloaded in tab-delimited format.

 ##Revamped Sequence view for entries